Ryan Gosling as an unnamed getaway driver and part-time stunt double

 The Driver’s jeans are even darker than his denim jacket.
 They have been identified as Acne Studios “Max Soft” raw denim jeans with a low-rise waist and a slim fit through the legs.

 The Driver wears a smooth black Torino “Aniline” leather belt with a reversible brown underside.
 The belt closes through a square polished steel single-prong buckle.
 (As of March 2022, this belt is still available via Amazon.)

-Three costume tags posted by The Undershirt Guy provide additional details about Gosling’s costumel; in the scene described, he was working in Shannon’s shop and wearing a pair of black Dockers “K-1” trousers with distressed black leather boots.
+Three costume tags posted by The Undershirt Guy provide additional details about Gosling’s costume; in the scene described, he was working in Shannon’s shop and wearing a pair of black Dockers “K-1” trousers with distressed black leather boots.

 Drive‘s propmaster Will Blount understood the importance of a professional driver having a sharp, accurate timepiece and wanted Gosling to wear something memorable and distinctive.
 The Rolex Daytona and Omega Speedmaster come to mind, but Blount had a more unique solution; he created a fake Patek Philippe chronograph that would be one-of-a-kind in itself and unlike anything actually offered in the Patek line.
 It has a round stainless steel case, plain silver dial with a 6:00 sub-dial, and a smooth dark brown leather strap.